jwhelland/bevyearth/README.md

 # BevyEarth

-An interactive 3D Earth visualization that tracks satellites in real-time.
+An interactive 3D Earth visualization that displays current satellite tracks and into the future.

 <img src="./assets/bevyearth.png" width="100%"/>

 ## What is BevyEarth?

 BevyEarth is an interactive 3D application that lets you explore Earth from space while tracking real satellites as they orbit our planet.
-Using TLE data from satellite tracking database [CelesTrak](https://celestrak.org) , you can watch thousands of satellites move in their actual orbits around a beautifully rendered Earth model.
+Using TLE data from satellite tracking database [CelesTrak](https://celestrak.org), you can watch thousands of satellites move in their actual orbits around a beautifully rendered Earth model.
+Try loading all the [Starlink](https://www.starlink.com) satellites for some real fun!

+## Why
+This is a toy project to help me learn bevy and rust, along with a good dose of AI pair programming (thank you Claude, Gemini, Grok and others).

+**What a world we live in!**

 ## Features